mw-orcl/Move_Improve/lab600/content.md

 ​	4.
 Copy your ATP wallet from the Bastion to the App Server

-(Replace the below commands with your SSH private key, wallet name. and private IP address of your App Server)
+(Replace the below commands with your SSH private key, wallet name, and private IP address of your App Server)

 ```
 $ scp -C -i labkey -r Wallet_ATPLABTEST.zip opc@10.0.1.2:/home/opc